hayesx0155/WHSTechNotes/journal.md

 My application would include my pros and skills
 # february 18, 2025
 I learned that once i get my new phone i may have to give up my ipad and i don't want that
+# february 24
+Thanks to computer-driven translation, AI, and advanced classroom tools, we stand to put every student on a path to success with the English language and beyond.